14. Parameters¶

 see section Important parameters in the parameter file.

-: each acquisition is linearly co-registered with the first acquisition (stack #0, left camera).
-Used registration parameters are the ones prefixed byfusion_preregistration_
+• 'direct-fusion': each acquisition is linearly co-registered with the first acquisition (stack #0, left camera).
+The transformation is computed in two steps:

-.
-Images and weights associated with stack#1 are then (non-)linearly transformed.
+Images and weights associated with stack#1 are then transformed.
 Finally a weighted linear combination gives the result.

 See section Step 5 parameters: image co-registration.